metacpan/metacpan-cpan-extracted/distros/L/LWP-Protocol-AnyEvent-http/README.txt

 This module requires these other modules and libraries:

     Module::Build           (For installation only)
     Test::More              (For testing only)
     AnyEvent
-    AnyEvent::HTTP
+    AnyEvent::HTTP::Socks
     HTTP::Response
     LWP::Protocol
     version